-Three houses, Chestnut, Jasmine and Willow are all able to accommodate children/young people within either single or double rooms.
-Jasmine and Willow are on the ground floor with Chestnut on the first floor with access via a lift.
+Three houses, Chestnut, Jasmine and Willow, are all able to accommodate children and young people within single rooms.
+Jasmine and Willow are on the ground floor; Chestnut is on the first floor with access via a lift.

-Mulberry and Camelia are both single storey buildings which accommodate children/young people, within either single or double bedrooms.
+Mulberry and Camelia are both single storey buildings which accommodate children and young people within single bedrooms.

-Maple is on the ground floor of Archie Norman House whilst Oak is on the first floor, which is accessible via a lift.
+Maple is on the ground floor of Archie Norman House whilst Oak is on the first floor and is accessible via a lift.
 Both houses have single rooms only.

-The bedrooms are all individually decorated with children/young people and their parents encouraged to contribute their views and preferences including choosing paint colour and decoration.
-Children and young people are able to bring their own TV, DVD and tablets.
+The bedrooms are all individually decorated with children, young people and their parents encouraged to contribute their views and preferences including choosing paint colour and decoration.
 WiFi is also available in all of the houses.
 Consideration for safeguarding is always used in relation to accessing technology.
 The Children's Trust provides bedding, however parents and children can bring their own choice of bedding if they wish.